xuyinuox-ui/YuE2-Studio/README.md

 ## Audio to ABC

-YuE2 Studio can analyze an audio file and convert musical information into ABC notation.

-### Workflow

-1. Drag an audio file into the **Source** area or choose a file manually.
+1. Drag an audio file into the **Source** area or choose a file.
 2. Select the desired transcription mode.
 3. Click **Transcribe to ABC**.
-4. Wait for SheetSage2 / MERT processing to complete.
+4. Wait for SheetSage2 / MERT processing.
 5. Review the resulting ABC.
-6. Copy or edit the ABC if required.
+6. Copy or edit the ABC as required.
-7. Use the ABC as a reference for subsequent generation.
+7. Use the ABC as a symbolic reference for subsequent generation.

-Available workflows include:

-- **Lead Vocal + Instrumental Main Melody**
-- **Lead Vocal Melody Only**
-- **Melody + Chords**

 During transcription, YuE2 Studio displays elapsed processing time.

-After completion, the interface can also report processing speed relative to the duration of the source audio.

-### Stopping transcription

 Press **Stop** to interrupt transcription.

-The transcription worker is terminated and associated MPS resources are released.

 ---

 ## Music Generation

-To generate music:

 1. Enter a style prompt.
 2. Enter lyrics where applicable.
 3. Configure Planning.
 4. Select generation quality.
 5. Select the number of songs.
-6. Set the maximum length.
+6. Set maximum length.
 7. Set a random seed if reproducibility is desired.
-8. Add or edit ABC when using a reference melody workflow.
+8. Add or edit ABC when using a reference-melody workflow.
 9. Click **Generate**.

-YuE2 Studio queues generation jobs and displays their current status.
+Generation jobs are queued and their status is displayed in the application.

 Generation can be stopped without restarting the entire application.

 ---

-## Inference Backends
+# Inference Backends

-### MLX
+## MLX

-**MLX is the default backend on Apple Silicon.**
+**MLX is the default inference path for supported Apple Silicon Macs.**

-It is the recommended starting point for normal YuE2 Studio use on supported Macs.
+It is the recommended starting point for normal YuE2 Studio use.

-### PyTorch MPS
+## PyTorch MPS

 PyTorch MPS is available as a compatibility path.

-It can be useful when a workflow or dependency behaves differently under MLX.

-### Neural Engine
+## Neural Engine

-Neural Engine acceleration is available for supported configurations and workloads.
+Neural Engine acceleration is available for supported workloads and configurations.

 Not every generation mode or song length is necessarily best suited to the Neural Engine path.

 ---

-## Draft and Full Quality
+# Draft and Full Quality

 Higher-quality generation requires substantially more computation than draft generation.

-A first generation may also take longer because models must be loaded into memory.
+The first generation may also take longer because models must be loaded and initialized.

 For experimentation: